eclipse-hono/hono/site/content/admin-guide/auth-server-config.md

 +++
-title = "Setup Auth Server"
-weight = 270
+title = "Auth Server Configuration" weight = 305
 +++

 The Auth Server component exposes a service endpoint implementing Eclipse Hono&trade;'s [Authentication]({{< relref "api/Authentication-API.md" >}}) API.
 Other services use this component for authenticating clients and retrieving a token asserting the client's identity and corresponding authorities.